187 new Covid cases in Hawke's Bay

 There were 187 fresh Covid 19 cases announced on Easter Monday across Hawke's Bay as case numbers drop.

-Two people were in ICU in Hawke's Bay Hospital on Monday while a further 10 were in hospital battling Covid.
+Two people were in ICU in Hawke's Bay Hospital on Monday while a further eight were in hospital battling Covid.

 It comes as the overall trend of new cases has been declining in Hawke's Bay.